Muddy’s insider guide to Devon

 Steering kids away from the dreaded McD’s?
 They do a quality takeaway burger bap and veggie options at Darts Farm Shack.
 Hungry for a West Country slap-up breakfast to go (as well as local gin and amazing cakes)?
 Head to award-winning John’s Deli in Appledore and Instow (they won a Muddy award in 2019).

 Got a sweet tooth?
-For the best savoury takeaway galettes (and yummy chocolate and strawberry crepes), it’s got to be The Boathouse Topsham, or legendary home-made doughnuts (but only on weekends at the mo) The Curious Kitchen in Brixham though you can order their breakfast burritos and takeaway goodies online Weds – Sunday.
-And yay!
-Jacka’s Bakery at Plymouth’s Barbican, the oldest, cutest bakery in the UK and baker of amazing cinnamon whirls and sourdough is serving coffee and cake to go..
+For the best savoury takeaway galettes (and yummy chocolate and strawberry crepes), it’s got to be The Boathouse Topsham, or legendary home-made doughnuts The Curious Kitchen in Brixham – a real kiddy crowd pleaser of a cafe.
+And if you’re checking out indie stores and galleries on The Barbican in Plymouth Jacka’s Bakery is the oldest, cutest bakery in the UK and baker of amaaaazingcinnamon whirls.

 It’s our middle name!
-Try home-grown wine, fizz and cheese from Sharpham (now open except for vineyard tours) near Totnes, or how about a Salcombe Gin– they’ve just started a virtual gin school where you can enjoy some live distilling from home with an expert.
-And it would be rude not to have a Devon pasty while you’re here so get your chops round anything from 2019 Winner of Britain’s Best Pasty Chunk of Devon (available by post).
+Try home-grown wine, fizz and amazing soft and semi-hard cheeses from Sharpham (open for vineyard tours from £15pp) near Totnes, or how about a Salcombe Gin – they have a gin school where you can enjoy some live distilling from home with an expert.
+And it would be rude not to have a Devon pasty while you’re here so get your chops round anything from Winner of Britain’s Best Pasty Chunk of Devon (available by post).

 Cream teas and ice-cream